 I thank men for all the help they offer.
 You hold doors, pull out chairs, and move out of our way, sometimes.
 I can carry my suitcase but I feel nice when a passing-by you offer help.

 I thank the world to give me Cleopatra-like attention when I walk or enter a room or a pub or a garden or any other place.
 You make me feel that as a woman I have an upper hand at being.
 My breasts feel like my weapons.

 That’s how far the giggles last.
-Now let us come to the real and raw truths of being a woman.
+Now let us come to the raw realities of being a woman.